SadaqueKhanProjects/JustEatAndroidAssessment/README.md

 Then:

-1. Open the project in Android Studio
+1. Open in Android Studio
-2. Allow Gradle to sync
+2. Let Gradle sync
 3. Run on emulator or physical device (tested on Pixel 6 & Samsung S22 Ultra)

 ---

-## Key Implementation Notes
+## Assumptions and Future Improvements

+### Assumptions

+- Cuisines were filtered using a **whitelist** to avoid internal/kitchen labels and maintain clarity.
+- Restaurant names were **minimally cleaned** (e.g., trailing dashes removed) to preserve brand identity without over-sanitizing.
+- Ratings only shown if explicitly present — no default placeholder like `0` or `N/A` was assumed.

-### Restaurant Name
+### Future Improvements

-- Names returned from the API often included:
-  - Trailing platform tags
-  - Locality markers (e.g., “Soho”, “London Bridge”)
-  - Symbols like dashes or brackets
-- Applied minimal sanitization logic to:
-  - Remove trailing dashes (e.g., `"Bento Box -"` → `"Bento Box"`)
-  - Strip clearly appended city or location markers when not part of branding
-  - Trim social tags or non-UI-friendly fragments
-- **Why no full blacklist logic?**
-  Without access to the full dataset or a validated list of legitimate names, implementing a blacklist risked removing valid entries or damaging brand fidelity.
-A minimal, conservative cleanup was preferred.
+- **Smarter cuisine parsing** once schema or permissions allow deeper categorization.
+- **Brand-aware name cleaning** using NLP or external datasets.
+- **Enhanced error handling UI** (e.g., retry dialogs, clearer empty state feedback).
+- **Pagination/lazy loading** for broader browsing beyond 10 results.
+- **Extended test coverage** for edge cases, ViewModel logic, and repository behavior.

 ---

-### Cuisines

-- The API often returned ambiguous or overly specific cuisine labels, including:
-  - Internal kitchen terms
-  - Duplicated or nested tags
-- A **whitelist-based filter** was applied, retaining only recognizable and user-friendly terms:
+## Key Implementation Details

-  - Examples: Pizza, Halal, Mexican, Indian, Sushi
+- **Cuisines**: Ambiguous/irrelevant labels were omitted.
+Examples retained: Pizza, Sushi, Indian, Halal.
-- If the cuisine field was:
-  - Empty
-  - Contained unclear or irrelevant values
-  → It was omitted from the UI to preserve clarity.
-- **403 Metadata Limitation**:
-  - Attempts to fetch a full cuisine list from broader or undocumented endpoints failed due to `403 Forbidden` errors.
-  - These were likely caused by restricted schema access or missing authentication.
-  - As a result, deeper schema parsing or dynamic categorization was not feasible.
+- **Rating**: Retrieved from `rating.starRating`.
+Shown only if available to avoid misleading users.
+- **Address**: Built from `firstLine`, `city`, and `postalCode`.
+Cleaned and title-cased for UK format.
+- **Restaurant Name**: Cleaned to remove UI-noise (symbols, trailing dashes), without harming branding.

 ---

-### Rating

-- Ratings were retrieved from the nested field `rating.starRating`.
-- To ensure accuracy:
-  - No default rating was shown (e.g., no "0" or "N/A" placeholders)
-  - A rating was only displayed when the field was explicitly present
-- This avoided misinforming users about restaurants that were simply unrated.

----

-### Address

-- Address fields were cleanly structured from:
-  - `firstLine`
-  - `city`
-  - `postalCode`
-- Normalization logic included:
-  - Removing extra punctuation (e.g., trailing commas or dashes)
-  - Applying title casing and trimming excess whitespace
-- No significant transformation was needed — the format was generally clean and conformed to UK address standards.

----

 ## Device Compatibility

-Tested on:

-- Pixel 6 Emulator (API 34)
+- ✅ Pixel 6 Emulator (API 34)
-- Samsung S22 Ultra (API 14)
+- ✅ Samsung S22 Ultra (API 14)

-Renders reliably across resolutions.
-Minor layout shifts may occur due to font scaling differences.
+Renders reliably across screen sizes.
+Minor layout shifts may occur from font scaling.

 ---

 ## License

-This project was created solely for the Just Eat Android Assessment.
+This project was built exclusively for the Just Eat Android Assessment.
-It is not intended for production use or commercial distribution.
+Not intended for production use or public distribution.